An R project (an

 - Copy your files into the project folder.

 - In the Visual Studio Solution Explorer, right-click the project, select Add > Exiting Item, and browse to the files you want to add.
-When you select OK they'll appear in the project tree.
+Those files appear in your project tree after selecting OK.

-- To organize code into subfolders, right-click the project, select Add > New Folder first, then copy your files into that folder and all those existing items as above.
+- To organize code into subfolders, right-click the project, select Add > New Folder first, then copy your files into that folder and add those existing items in step 3.

-To open the project property pages, right click the project in Solution Explorer and select Properties, or select the *Project > (project name) properties... menu item.
-This opens a window with the following properties:
+To open the project property pages, right-click the project in Solution Explorer and select Properties, or select the *Project > (project name) properties... menu item.
+The window that opens displays project properties:

 |Reset R Interactive on Run||Clears all variables from the interactive window's workspace when running the project.
 Doing so guarantees that there's no residual workspace contents from pervious runs.|